 NOTE 2: If the respective PLMN was stored in the extension of the "forbidden PLMNs" list, then according to 3GPP TS 23.122 [6] the UE will delete the contents of this extension when the UE is switched off or the USIM is removed.

+If the UE supporting S&F satellite operation receives an ATTACH REJECT, TRACKING AREA UPDATE REJECT or SERVICE REJECT message without integrity protection with EMM cause value #83 before the network has established secure exchange of NAS messages for the NAS signalling connection, the UE shall proceed as specified in subclauses 5.5.1.2.5, 5.5.3.2.5, and 5.6.1.5.
+Additionally, before proceeding with actions related to the S&F satellite operation parameters IE specified in clause 5.5.1.2.5, 5.5.3.2.5, and 5.6.1.5, the UE shall increment the PLMN-specific S&F satellite operation attempt counter for the current PLMN.

 ***** Next change *****

 5.5.1.2.4 Attach accepted by the network